 Strategies for Effective Crisis Communication

 Citation-Priority Placement.
-Corrections and forward-narrative coverage need to land in the publications the engines actually retrieve from.
+Corrections and forward-narrative coverage need to land in the publications AI engines actually retrieve from.
 PRovoke Media, PR Week, HBR, and O'Dwyer's anchor Tier 1 in the Crisis Communications Citation Index; Ragan, Everything-PR, Forbes, and Edelman Trust Barometer lead Tier 2.

 Firm-Side Citation Awareness.
 If outside counsel becomes necessary, the firms the AI engines surface most consistently are Edelman, Joele Frank, Sitrick, Brunswick, and Sard Verbinnen on the general crisis prompts; APCO and Brunswick on regulatory; Levick and Goldin Solutions on litigation PR; Ruder Finn on healthcare crisis.
 Specialty depth beats network scale in the corpus.